- Great sound quality

 On the lighter side of the spectrum, tracks like Taylor Swift’s ‘Red,’ a song full of what is considered high tones, also sounded crisp and clear.

-Essentially, any song I casted to the Max sounded great, regardless of genre, which isn’t something I’ve been able to say about other smart speakers.
+Essentially, any song I casted to the Max sounded great, regardless of genre, which isn’t something I’ve been able to say about other smart speakers I’ve tested.

-The Max is also capable of being set to a stereo configuration if you happen to own an additional Max Speaker, though this isn’t a feature I was able to test out.
+The Max is also capable of being set to a stereo configuration if you happen to own an additional Max Speaker, though this isn’t a feature I was able to test out because I only had one review speaker.
 I did, however, try out the Max with other Home devices by setting up multi-room audio between two Google Home speakers and the Max.
 This resulted in room-filling audio I found very impressive.

 With two Sonos One speakers ($249 each) coming in at the same $499 price as the Google Home Max, this makes opting for Google’s high-end speaker more difficult.